Gigaspaces/xap-docs/site/content/xap/12.3/admin/web-management-monitoring.markdown

 To overcome these limitations, XAP provides a powerful and versatile [framework for reporting metrics](./metrics-overview.html) - each component can report its own metrics (or even user-defined metrics) to any database or tool the user favours by implementing a [metrics reporter](./metrics-custom-reporter.html).
 In addition, XAP provides a [built-in reporter for InfluxDB](./metrics-influxdb-reporter.html) and integration with Grafana to provide metrics storage and visualization:

-- [InfluxDB](http://influxdb.com/) is an open-source distributed time-series database with a powerful query language.
+- {{%exurl "InfluxDB""http://influxdb.com/"%}} is an open-source distributed time-series database with a powerful query language.
-- [Grafana](http://grafana.org) is a graph and dashboard builder for visualizing time-series metrics, which supports InfluxDB (and other data sources).
+- {{%exurl "Grafana""http://grafana.org"%}} is a graph and dashboard builder for visualizing time-series metrics, which supports InfluxDB (and other data sources).

 Once enabled, XAP reports metrics to InfluxDB, and the Web Management Console provides an embedded Grafana view in the **Monitoring** tab, as well as automatic creation of dashboards in Grafana whenever a new Processing Unit is deployed.